 Evident ministry-evidence of spiritual motivation demonstrated with sincerity and passion.
+Preparation-an apparent effort of time and thought in preparation.

 Understandable concept-the combination of subject selection, communication, presentation and technique, and effectiveness in attaining a response.

 VISUAL ART, TWO-DIMENSIONAL, PAINTING AND DRAWING